Democratic Senator Chuck Schumer Wants Senate Building To Be Renamed After John McCain

 Politicians, Democrats and Republicans alike, have mourned their loss heavily.
 McCain was known as one of the rare Republicans willing to step across party lines and vote according to his steadfast principles.
 He was openly critical of President Trump and defended President Obama.
 It’s no wonder then, that many public servants want to honor the fallen patriot.

-Prominent Democrat and Senate minority leader said Saturday he would introduce a resolution to rename the Senate’s Russell office building after McCain, in an effort to honor the late senator, reports USA Today.
+Prominent Democrat and Senate minority leader Chuck Schumer (NY) said Saturday he would introduce a resolution to rename the Senate’s Russell office building after McCain, in an effort to honor the late senator, reports USA Today.
 The building houses McCain’s office and sits on the outskirts of Capitol Hill.

 “As you go through life, you meet few truly great people,” said Schumer in his statement shortly after McCain’s passing.
 “John McCain was one of them.
 His dedication to his country and the military were unsurpassed, and maybe most of all, he was a truth teller — never afraid to speak truth to power in an era where that has become all too rare.”